-David is a second-year student in the doctoral program of sociology, specializing in crime, law, and deviance.
+David is a third-year student in the doctoral program of sociology, specializing in crime, law, and deviance.
 While his current and primary focus is on understanding the complexity of police violence in the U.S., David also works on biosocial projects for UGA’s Center for Family Research.

 - BA Criminal Justice